gscrow/dressipi-com/customers/success-stories.markdown

 date: 2017-10-24 08:24:00 Z
 permalink: "/customers/success-stories/"
 position: 1
-description: 'Our Whitepapers will give you a deeper understanding of Dressipi and expert opinion on the latest advancements in fashion personalisation. '
+description: 'Our Insights will give you a deeper understanding of Dressipi and expert opinion on the latest advancements in fashion personalisation. '
 header:
   title: Accelerating Fashion Retailers to Be Predictive